Olga Badelka

-Olga Badelka (Вольга Бадэлька, Ольга Баделько; born 8 July 2002) is a Belarusian chess player, currently playing for the Russian Chess Federation, who holds the FIDE title of International Master (IM, 2019).
-In 2021, she was on the chess team of the University of Missouri in the United States.As of 2022, Badelka now plays chess full-time.
+Olga Badelka (Вольга Бадэлька, Ольга Баделько; born 8 July 2002) is a Belarusian chess player, currently playing for Austria, who holds the FIDE title of International Master (IM, 2019).
+In 2021, she was on the chess team of the University of Missouri in the United States.
+As of 2022, Badelka now plays chess full-time.

 Biography

 Olga Badelka is multiple winner of Belarusian Youth Chess Championships for girls in different age groups:

 U16 (2017), U18 (2017), U20 (2016).

 She repeatedly represented Belarus at the European Youth Chess Championships and World Youth Chess Championships in different age groups, where she won five medals: gold (in 2017, at the European Youth Chess Championship in the U16 girls age group), three silver (in 2012, at the World Youth Chess Championship in the U10 girls age group, and in 2018, at the European Youth Chess Championship in the U16 girls age group, and in 2019, at the European Youth Chess Championship in the U18 girls age group) and bronze (in 2014, at the World Youth Chess Championship in the U12 girls age group).
 In 2013, Badelka won World School Chess Championship in the U11 girls age group.
 She four time played for Belarus in World Youth U16 Chess Olympiads (2014-2017).

 In 2017, in Riga, Badelka participated in the Women's European Individual Chess Championship.

 Badelka played for Belarus in the Women's Chess Olympiads: